Enabling Container Protection

 - In the row of a server, click Enable Protection in the Operation column.
 The confirmation dialog box is displayed.

 By default, only the Linux servers where the agent is installed (that is, the servers eligible for the container edition) are displayed in the list.
-To install the agent on a server, perform the operations in Installing the Agent on Servers and Installing an Agent in a Cluster.Figure 1 Enabling container protection
+To install the agent on a server, perform the operations in Installing the Agent on Servers and Installing the Agent on Containers.Figure 1 Enabling container protection

 - Confirm the node information and select a billing mode.

-You can buy quota in pay-per-use or yearly/monthly mode.
+You can buy quota in yearly/monthly or pay-per-use mode.

 - Yearly/Monthly